brockar/docker-media-server/readme.md

 sudo systemctl restart smbd
 ```

-and log in with your linux user.
+and log in with your linux user from Linux/Windows/Android/iOS.

 # How to use